Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The transfer type for running RATT.
 (For the details, please refer to the manual of RATT.)
 Default is Strain.
-      --convert_to_gff_rnt_ptt, -g
-                            Convert the annotation to gff, rnt and ptt.
-Default is False.

     optional arguments:
       -h, --help            show this help message and exit